 Prior to the RTO, Westbridge had a share option plan whereby, from time to time, at the discretion of the Board of Directors, share options could be granted to directors, officers and certain consultants enabling them to acquire up to 10% of the issued and outstanding common shares of the Company.
-Westbridge's share option plan was not compliant with the requirements of the TSXV for a Tier 2 issuer and as such following the RTO the share option plan was converted into a fixed plan under which an aggregate total of 7,424,223 shares may be issued (inclusive of the 1,250,000 options described below).
+Westbridge's share option plan was not compliant with the requirements of the TSXV for a Tier 2 issuer and as such following the RTO the share option plan was converted into a fixed plan under which an aggregate total of 8,628,859 shares may be issued (inclusive of the 6,150,000 options outstanding at November 30, 2022 as described below).

 The exercise price of each option is based on the market price of the Company's common shares at the date of the grant less an applicable discount.
-The options can be granted for a maximum term of 5 years and vest at the discretion of the Board of Directors.
+The options can be granted for a maximum term of 10 years and vest at the discretion of the Board of Directors.